IBE At Home

 STYLING

 As far as tools go, you can straighten and curl your hair like normal!
-When using hot tools, don’t forget to apply a heat protectant before you use heat.
+When using hot tools, don’t forget to apply a heat protectant before you use heat, and try to keep tools at or below 350.
 Obviously, the less hot tools you use, the better, as it drys out your hair.
+Shoot for twice a week or less.
 I’ve actually had to style my hair WAY less with extensions because it holds the style SO well.
 With extensions, I curl my hair after I wash and dry it, and then I just touch up the curls as the week goes on until I wash my hair again.
 This honestly saves me so much time!

 This may sound overwhelming, but you will quickly find your daily and weekly routine.
 A little extra effort in the care of your extensions will do SO much for their longevity.